collegepractice/web_design3/README.md

 # web_design3
 This is my Web Design 3 repository.

-I love :walk: :cat: and :bat:
+I love :walking: :cat: and :bat: